fergalwalsh/pico/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Pico: Python HTTP APIs for Humans
+Pico: Simple Python HTTP APIs
 ================================

 Release v\ |version|. (:ref:`installation`)